-We have almost 40 staff working in three offices: AIBS headquarters in Reston, Virginia, which houses our IT operations and Scientific Peer Advisory and Review Services (SPARS) division; our Public Policy Office in downtown Washington, D.C.; and our business office, in McLean, Virginia.
+We have almost 30 staff working in two offices: AIBS headquarters in McLean, Virginia, which houses our business office, IT operations, and Scientific Peer Advisory and Review Services (SPARS) division and our Public Policy Office in downtown Washington, D.C.
 AIBS has a robust telecommuting policy, with additional programmatic staff working off site from Virginia, Maryland, North Carolina, and Florida.

 got questions about our organization, please don't hesitate to let us know.
 We hope to hear from you soon!